alexmac131/NodeXBeeRover/README.md

 NodeTank X-1
 ==
 ### What is it?
+This is an experiment where nodeJs acts as a middleware between the UI controler and other services on the back end while the user drives the robot.
+The nodeJS server could also attach other services to aid the rover, collect data, etc.

 A combination of jQuery, nodeJs, Xbee and Arduino.
 This drives a custom built robot through web page interface around its environment.
 This is still experimental and code changes often.

+This is my first project I am sharing on GitHub, so please be patient.

 _____
 ## The tank